Understanding food labels

 The Bottom Line:

-Take a moment to closely examine your food when in the grocery store.
+Take a moment to examine your food when in the grocery store.
 See if all those labels make sense...or if you’re falling prey to marketing gimmicks and misinformation.
 By becoming a more knowledgeable consumer, you’re one step closer to better understanding our food system.